Revelation 11: Verse 4

 Napoleon Tiara of Pope Pius VII on which the text of Revelation 11:4 was engraved.

 These are the two olive trees, and the two candlesticks standing before the God of the earth.

 This verse was engraved on a papal tiara which Napoleon gave to Pope Pius VII.

-Verse 5

-And if any man will hurt them, fire cometh out of his mouth, and devoureth his enemies; and if anyone wants to harm them, it matters that he is killed.

 Verse 6

 They have the power to shut the sky, that no rain may fall during the days of their prophesying, and they have power over the waters to turn them into blood and to strike the earth with every kind of plague, as often as they desire.